A Survey on Adversarial Contention Resolution: Jamming-Resistant Contention Resolution

 \begin{itemize}[leftmargin=3.4cm] \item[]{\it ``I bought the jammer from a local electrical store and asked the police if it was OK and they said it was - it's great as it has stopped the problem, but some of the local shops aren't happy.''}\\ \mbox{ -- Father Michele Madonna of Santa Maria di Montesanto Church~\cite{priest}} \end{itemize}

 A jamming attack is characterized by deliberate collisions on the multiple access channel.
 By deviating from a prescribed protocol, a jamming device (\defn{jammer}) can launch a denial-of-service attack, preventing other devices from being able to communicate~\cite{DBLP:reference/algo/RichaS16}.
 There have been several well-publicized instances of jamming~\cite{FCC:humphreys,marriott,priest,nicholl}, behavior that may become more common given the trend towards wireless personal devices.
-For example, alluding to the quote above, Father Madonna installed a store-bought jamming device in his church to prevent attendees from disrupting his services with cellphone usage.
+For example, in reference to the quote above, Father Madonna installed a store-bought jamming device in his church to prevent cellphone usage by attendees from disrupting his services.
 However, this device also interfered with nearby wireless devices, with shop owners complaining that credit card payment systems were affected.

-There are a number of papers addressing applied security considerations with respect to jamming (for examples, see~\cite{bayraktaroglu:performance,xu:feasibility,lin:link,aschenbruck:simulative,wood:denial,xu:jamming,deejam:wood}, and surveys~\cite{mpitziopoulos:survey,VADLAMANI201676}).
-For example, spread spectrum techniques involve devices coordinating their communication over different portions of the spectrum in order to evade collisions~\cite{spread:foiling,navda:using}.
-Another defense is to have devices map the areas impacted by jamming and then routing traffic around those areas~\cite{wood2003jam,han2018hierarchical}.
-Specialized antenna technology (i.e., controlled reception pattern antennas) can be used to filter out a jamming signal, which is a process referred to as null steering~\cite{zheng2018design,mcmilin2015gps}.